olozhika/Minecraft_Wallpaper_Replacer/README.md

    one will get
    ![image](https://github.com/olozhika/Minecraft_Wallpaper_Replacer/assets/37537943/32a1b86f-dc42-4c85-a5ee-4d20759625f9)
    these files in the `output/olozhika` folder.
-   And the final image looks like this
+   And the final image looks like the one maked with blue.

 ## Creating wallpaper templates

+both the instructions and the files are to be updated

+## Wait...
+No more wallpapers?

+*Wait, so there is only one template for us to test on?*

+Be patient!
+Of cource **there will be more templates**, maybe in a few weeks?

+______
+By olozhika (olozhika472 in Minecraft)